 - All King's research students are entitled to 10 days of transferable skills training per year.
-All research staff are also encouraged to undertake 10 days of training per year. - The Research Councils require all their funded students and post-docs to fulfil the training requirement of 10 days per year. - Not all this training needs to be taken through the CDS.
+All research staff are also encouraged to undertake 10 days of training per year. - The Research Councils require all their funded students and post-docs to fulfil the training requirement of 10 days per year. - · Not all this training needs to be taken through the CDS.
 For example, some might be used for career development activities undertaken during a research conference. - The most important consideration for whether an activity will be considered appropriate is that it has a clearly identifiable developmental component.
-Courses that involve skills specific to your research and are of no use beyond the end of the project are not considered to be 'transferable'. - If you are a student, remember it is your responsibility to discuss your training activities with your supervisor at kcl.ac.uk/cds-faqs
+Courses that involve skills specific to the progress of your research project, with limited application beyond your doctorate, are less likely to be considered transferable. - If you are a student, remember it is your responsibility to discuss your training activities with your supervisor at

+FA0s kcl.ac.uk/cds-faqs